Aliases for B3GAT3 Gene

 GeneCards Summary for B3GAT3 Gene

 B3GAT3 (Beta-1,3-Glucuronyltransferase 3) is a Protein Coding gene.
-Diseases associated with B3GAT3 include multiple joint dislocations, short stature, craniofacial dysmorphism, and congenital heart defects and larsen-like syndrome, b3gat3 type.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include manganese ion binding and galactosylgalactosylxylosylprotein 3-beta-glucuronosyltransferase activity.
+Diseases associated with B3GAT3 include Multiple Joint Dislocations, Short Stature, And Craniofacial Dysmorphism With Or Without Congenital Heart Defects.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include glucuronosyltransferase activity and galactosylgalactosylxylosylprotein 3-beta-glucuronosyltransferase activity.
 An important paralog of this gene is B3GAT1.

 UniProtKB/Swiss-Prot for B3GAT3 Gene

-Glycosaminoglycans biosynthesis.
+Glycosaminoglycans biosynthesis (PubMed:25893793).
 Involved in forming the linkage tetrasaccharide present in heparan sulfate and chondroitin sulfate.
 Transfers a glucuronic acid moiety from the uridine diphosphate-glucuronic acid (UDP-GlcUA) to the common linkage region trisaccharide Gal-beta-1,3-Gal-beta-1,4-Xyl covalently bound to a Ser residue at the glycosaminylglycan attachment site of proteoglycans.
 Can also play a role in the biosynthesis of l2/HNK-1 carbohydrate epitope on glycoproteins.
 Shows strict specificity for Gal-beta-1,3-Gal-beta-1,4-Xyl, exhibiting negligible incorporation into other galactoside substrates including Galbeta1-3Gal beta1-O-benzyl, Galbeta1-4GlcNAc and Galbeta1-4Glc.
-Stimulates 2-phosphoxylose phosphatase activity of PXYLP1 in presence of uridine diphosphate-glucuronic acid (UDP-GlcUA) during completion of linkage region formation.
+Stimulates 2-phosphoxylose phosphatase activity of PXYLP1 in presence of uridine diphosphate-glucuronic acid (UDP-GlcUA) during completion of linkage region formation (PubMed:24425863).